Fix: 43029 atikmdag.sys Blue Screen BSOD in Windows 7

 Solution 2: Fix corrupted registry

-Should you have any questions about nvlddmkm.sys blue screen error, please leave us your message in the comment section below.
-Also please share your experiences with this problem, including possible solutions.
+Should you have any questions about nvlddmkm.sys blue screen error, please leave us your opinions in the comment section below.
+Also please share your experiences in solving this problem with us, including possible solutions.
 New findings can help others, or maybe we can help you if you tell us your problems.